ss8319/HF-Translation/README.md

 1. HF access tokens : https://huggingface.co/docs/hub/security-tokens
 2. Download Python 3.8.10 at https://www.python.org/downloads/release/python-3810/
 3. Package dependencies for ClearML are specified in requirements.txt.
 4. Launching an experiment in the CLI is to register the experiment on ClearML.
-Ctrl+C when appropriate in CLI.
+Ctrl+C when appropriate in CLI and enqueue on ClearML GUI.
 5. Under Configurations in the ClearML GUI, expect to see Hyperparameters being updated.